 You pay extra for the fries, so we shared a portion of cheese and truffle fries for four pounds seventy-five (sorry, I must stop listing the price of every dish, it’s a very Get Reading thing to do).
 They were served, as is the fashion, in a receptacle not quite big enough and I think Zoë liked them more than I did.
 Truffle oil is always a cheap way to add to the price of the dish and although I liked the cheese (allegedly fontina) it needed more of it.

 We also tried the Dodo fried chicken, partly because of the absence of starters and desserts on the menu but mainly because I struggle to resist it when I see it on a menu.
 I’d had it before at the Rickety Press, where I enjoyed it very much, but this wasn’t pulled off with quite the same skill.
 The coating was tough and hard on the teeth, nice though the spicing was, and the meat – thigh rather than breast – had a little more give than I’d have liked.
-I wouldn’t say they were hipster Turkey Twizzlers, but I would say they were closer to that than I’d have liked.
+I wouldn’t say they were hipster Turkey Twizzlers, but I would say they were closer to that than they should have been.
 Again, Zoë liked them more than I did, so perhaps I was being especially fussy that evening.

 My pizza managed simultaneously to be delightful and disappointing.
 I’d chosen the “chorizo piccante”, looking to compare it to Franco Manca’s very successful chorizo pizza.
-And it won out on so many levels – the shape was pleasingly irregular, there was a little leopard-spotting on the crust.
+And it won out on so many levels – the shape was pleasingly irregular and there was a little leopard-spotting on the crust.
 The meat was good quality too – thin slices of chorizo and little blobs of something the menu just calls “soft spicy Brindisa” (there’s a word missing, but at a guess it was sobrasada).
 But what really picked it up was the bite added by a generous helping of pickled red chillies, lending the sharpness and fire it needed.
 So why disappointing?
-The decision to serve it on a thin steel plate meant that the whole thing was pretty much stone cold by the time I reached the halfway mark.
+The decision to serve it on a thin steel plate like a bin lid meant that the whole thing was pretty much stone cold by the time I reached the halfway mark.
 Papa Gee, you can safely say, wouldn’t make a mistake like that.

 Service, as so often the case when you order at the bar, was perfectly friendly but limited.
 I did notice staff loitering near the front door and greeting customers as they came in, which worked nicely, but there’s only so much you can say about service in a place like the Last Crumb.
 Our meal – a pizza, a burger, fries, fried chicken and a couple of drinks – came to forty-two pounds, not including tip.
 Not bad, all told, and not too expensive.